tpwrules/caeser-salad/mbus/NOTES.md

 def send(self, meta, data):
     Send a message to the other side of the connector. `meta` is an arbitrary Python object that gets pickled and unpickled on the other side. `data` is a bytes that gets transmitted unchanged.
 Raises ConnectionClosedError if the connection is closed.

-async def recv(self):
-    Receive a message from the other side of the connector.
-Returns `meta` and `data` as sent by send above.
-Raises ConnectionClosedError if the connection is closed.
-This function is not reentrant!

 async def close(self):
-    Immediately close the connector.
+    Close the connector and wait for it to be fully closed.
 Messages queued for transmission are discarded.

 async def flush(self):
     Flush sent messages, if possible.
 If the connection ends or has ended, no exception is raised.